U0047/CyberpsychoEncounters/README.md

     - Minor minimap UI bugs.

 ### COMPATIBILITY
-    - This mod has NOT BEEN TESTED with the Phantom Liberty DLC but should be compatible.
     - May be incompatible with mods that make changes to NPC behavior.
     - May be incompatible with mods that make changes to the wanted system and police.